prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## Authenticity vs. Approval: The Trade-Off

-Being authentic often comes with a trade-off—you might lose some people’s approval.
+Being authentic often comes with a trade-off-you might lose some people’s approval.
 Not everyone will agree with your viewpoints, your choices, or your way of life.
 But here’s the thing: authenticity also attracts the right kind of people.
-When you express your true self—whether through your ideas, lifestyle, or personality—you draw in people who resonate with the real you.
+When you express your true self-whether through your ideas, lifestyle, or personality-you draw in people who resonate with the real you.
 These are the relationships that tend to be deeper and more meaningful.

 Conversely, living to please everyone means surrounding yourself with people who might not understand or appreciate the real you.
 The connections built on approval-seeking are often superficial and don't lead to true fulfillment.